 Regardless whether you’re working at a PADI Career Development Center in Honduras or Thailand, an enormous resort operation in a country like Turkey or Egypt, or at a small-sized dive facility in the Caribbean, there are always two things guaranteed about your dream diving job: first of all, that it really a job, nothing like a continuous vacation!
-And secondly, and more important, you will be working in the most fascinating, amazing, exciting, mysterious, and wonderful locations our planet has to offer!
+And secondly, and more importantly, you will be working in the most fascinating, amazing, exciting, mysterious, and wonderful locations our planet has to offer!
 This really makes the job of dive instructor one of the most exciting and best jobs available in the world.

-Many dive professionals have made the mistake of setting out on their professional diving instruction in the belief that this chosen dive career path would be involving a lot of sun-tanning, partying, and sleeping, and that dive instruction would be something like a few hours of splashing about in and under the water.
+Many dive professionals have made the mistake of setting out on their professional diving instruction in the belief that this chosen dive career path would be involving a lot of sun-tanning, partying and sleeping, and that dive instruction would be something like a few hours of splashing about in and under the water.

-A lot of them believed that these more or less vacation days would end by a lot of evening partying where their newly certified leaner divers would be removing their underwear and share the night and bed with them.
+A lot of them believed that these more or fewer vacation days would end by a lot of evening partying where their newly certified leaner divers would be removing their underwear and share the night and bed with them.
 Well, at times, all these things may occur, and sometimes things even happen on one day.

 If you’re working at one of the traditional backpacker sites, you’ll probably be performing seemingly endless introductory and beginner dive courses.
-When you’re employed by a more established dive resort, on the other hand, the emphasis of you work could very well be more on continuing education classes or working with and guiding certified scuba divers.
-A lot depends on your your certification level and skills, your employer, the location, and the various languages that you command.
+When you’re employed by a more established dive resort, on the other hand, the emphasis of your work could very well be more on continuing education classes or working with and guiding certified scuba divers.
+A lot depends on your certification level and skills, your employer, the location, and the various languages that you command.

 There’s an entire incredibly beautiful Ocean Planet awaiting us and you can find numerous ways that we all can get involved in activities to reach new frontiers.
 We cannot advocate and stress enough that in case you feel you’re ready to become a dive instructor, just go and discover a dive shop or club and start learning!
 If you’ll find the right place and you like the activity, you”’ never stop learning.